markeastman/vaadin-demo/README.md

 users.
 Within the header there is also a plus button to create a new Persona.
 Both the edit and the new should go to the same editing dialog.

+I have used a binder for the name field but at the moment I have not implemented a binder for the Authority list but I think we should do one.
+I have managed to get validation working for the name field, but when I save to the database I can also get errors such as unique key violation but at the moment I do not know how to handle this error properly so I just throw up a general notification error.
+In essence the CRUD processing is working and I can create new Persona entities, edit them and delete them.